GardenSnake/GardenSnake.github.io/README.md

  _Git is all about collaboration and synchronization_

 Now, you might have a copy of the repository, but so do other people that want to contribute.
 If everybody were to contribute at the same time, a lot of conflicts would appear - imagine that you and somebody else edited line 25 of the index file - which change should be kept?
 Yours?
 Theirs?
 Both?
  Imagine you did fork, but went away on vacations for a month.
 Changes were made to the main repository - and you need to have the latests things to work on so your new additions will not conflict with anybody else's!
-You don't need to fork again, you just need to pull the latest changes to your repository.
+Don't worry, you don't need to fork again, you just need to pull the latest changes to your repository.

   * To have the latest changes available - you need to add the original repo as an *Upstream* to your repo.
   	* These are the [console steps required to do so](https://help.github.com/articles/configuring-a-remote-for-a-fork/)